 Texas is a community property state, which means that when a couple divorces each party is allocated a portion of all assets accrued during the marriage.
 Assets owned by a party prior to the marriage, however, remain the exclusive property of that person.
 Courts are not required to divide marital property equally, but instead are directed to divide the assets equitably and justly.
 For this reason, it is especially important that a person going through a divorce obtains the advice of an experienced property lawyer who can ensure that his or her rights are protected.

 If a settlement cannot be reached with a client’s spouse, our experienced lawyers are prepared to advocate for that party in court.
-In fact, the League City property settlement attorneys at Conner & Lindamood, P.C. have decades of combined experience negotiating for and representing clients, so if you are considering a divorce and have questions about how your property rights will be affected, please contact our League City office today.
+In fact, the League City property settlement lawyers at Lindamood & Robinson, P.C. have decades of combined experience negotiating for and representing clients, so if you are considering a divorce and have questions about how your property rights will be affected, please contact our League City office today.

 Separate Property v.
 Community Property

 Texas law defines separate property as any:

 - Property owned or claimed by a spouse prior to the marriage;

 - Property acquired by a spouse during the marriage by gift or inheritance; and